 Confused?
-Elder care planning is complicated—that’s for sure.
-But you can trust me to take the time necessary to understand your specific situation and develop a unique plan to meet your needs.
+Eldercare planning is complicated—that is for sure.
+You can trust Monteforte Law to take the time necessary to understand your specific situation and develop a unique plan to meet your needs.

 We Work Around Your Schedule

-The last thing you want to spend time on is thinking about what could go wrong in the future—I get that!
-That’s why we offer our clients the ability to accomplish estate planning tasks through video chats, telephone conversations, online intake forms, email exchanges, and online bill payment.
-Of course, we also welcome clients in our convenient Wilmington office.
+The last thing you want to spend time on is thinking about what could go wrong in the future—we get that!
+That is why we offer our clients the ability to accomplish estate planning tasks through video chats, telephone conversations, online intake forms, email exchanges, and online bill payment.
+Of course, we also welcome clients to our convenient Woburn office.
 Schedule your first appointment today!

 To schedule your Strategic Planning Session,

 Please note: You will receive a wider range of availability if you schedule by phone.